Devolution - Basics

 A few strategy tips for players new to Devolution:

-• Use Captains Wisely: It is important to build Captains when you get a chance- but once you build them, be sure to protect them as long as you can so that your nearby troops will retain their proximity bonus.
-As powerful as they are, Captains are often the first target in a battle, as all of the other units will be weaker without them.
-Be careful of Sumos and Sharpshooters, as these units are the most dangerous for Captains to be up against.
+• Use Captains Wisely: It is important to build Captains when you get a chance - but once you build them, be sure to protect them as long as you can so you can retain your kill count and get them upgraded.
+Be particularly careful around Sumos and Sharpshooters, as these units are the most dangerous for Captains to be up against.

-• Take Advantage of Paralyzation: Spiders, Stunners, and Stases are all great units- capable of stopping your opponents in their tracks.
+• Take Advantage of Paralyzation: Spiders and Stunners are great units - capable of stopping your opponents in their tracks.
 I like to use the paralyzation units in conjunction with Captains, as it means the Captains will get all of the kills, and it will level them up quickly.
-Beware- certain units are immune to paralyzation, including Captains, Commanders, Dreadnoughts, and Aircraft.
+But beware - certain units are immune to paralyzation, including Captains, Commanders, Dreadnoughts, and Aircraft.

-• Scout Your Opponent: Don't get taken by surprise- if your opponent commits to some expensive units early on, it can be the perfect time to attack- but if you let him finish those units, you will pay the price.
-Be ready to bomb or raid high priority targets- Captain Gantries, Stunners, Neutrons, Big Berthas, Intimidators- and especially Silencers and Vulcans.
-As Core, you must build spies so that you can keep track of your opponent, but also to detect your enemies spies and protect yourself from their ability to shut down your key defenses.
+• Scout Your Opponent: Don't get taken by surprise - if your opponent commits to some expensive units early on, it can be the perfect time to attack - but if you let him finish those units, you will pay the price.
+Be ready to bomb or raid high priority targets - Captain Gantries, Stunners, Neutrons, Big Berthas, Intimidators - and especially Silencers and Vulcans.
+You must build spies so that you can keep track of your opponent, but also to detect your enemies spies and protect yourself from enemy recon efforts.